Are you at risk of a tax audit, like IMF chief Christine Lagarde?

 But there is a way to make sure your accounting records pass SARS' scrutiny.

 Here's how to minimise your risk of facing a SARS audit…

-You'll need to implement sound accounting controls in place to ensure your employees don't even think of committing tax
+You'll need to implement sound accounting controls in place to ensure your employees don't even think of committing tax fraud!

 One of the best ways to do so is to communicate and enforce ethical values, and to assign responsibility and authority to employees responsible for your business accounting, says FSPBusiness